Holosun

-Holosun is an American and Chinese manufacturer of small arms accessories and related goods based in California.
+Holosun is a Chinese manufacturer of small arms accessories and related goods with a sales office based in California.

 History

 Holosun was established in 2013 in California.
 Their initial focus was on budget-priced weapon optics.
 Although they faced general skepticism, their low price point gained them market share.
 The quality of Holosun products began subpar.
 However, the quality improved significantly through the 2010s, which allowed them to rival more established manufacturers.

 A feature of Holosun products (specifically for electronic sights) is “shake-awake:” a motion sensor in the optic will power on the optic when it senses motion, and power down when it does not sense motion for an extended period of time.

 Products

 They have a family of thermal sights, including for pistols, as well as red dot and reflex sights, and laser sights.

 Holosun sells a family of tactical lights.

 Operations

-Holosun is an American and Chinese company.
-It is based in the American state of California.
+Holosun is a Chinese company.
+It has a sales office based in the American state of California.